-If you are still receiving an error, make sure that the feed is validated.
+If you are still receiving an error after testing the posts, make sure that the feed is validated.
 Even though RSS is a relatively simple technology, it can be incorrectly implemented by many tools.
 To prevent this, validators were constructed to translate the feed into code to make it easier to determine if you the site is producing RSS correctly.

-- Find an RSS validator that you trust (feedvalidator.org is an example of one that we use)
+- Find an RSS validator that you trust (feedvalidator.org is a great example)

 To remove the blank space manually:

 - In your staging area, change the theme back to default, checking your feed every step of the way in a new private browsing window or clear the cache each time.

 - If it works after resetting your theme, then there is a bad file somewhere in your theme.

 - If it doesn’t work, disable your plugins one by one, each step checking your feed, until it works.